ziishaned/learn-regex/README.md

 > Regular expression is a group of characters or symbols which is used to find a specific pattern from a text.

 A regular expression is a pattern that is matched against a subject string from left to right.
-The word "Regular expression" is a mouthful, you will usually find the term abbreviated as "regex" or "regexp".
 Regular expression is used for replacing a text within a string, validating form, extract a substring from a string based upon a pattern match, and so much more.
+The word "Regular expression" is a mouthful, so you will usually find the term abbreviated as "regex" or "regexp".

 Imagine you are writing an application and you want to set the rules for when a user chooses their username.
 We want to allow the username to contain letters,